kheller18/data-structures-algorithms/questions/Node.md

     ![clustering](../images/node/clustering.png)

 32. What is a thread pool and which library handles it in Node.js?
-    + The Thread pool is handled by the libuv library. libuv is a multi-platform C library that provides support for asynchronous I/O-based operations such as file systems, networking, and concurrency.
+    + Thread Pool: handled by the libuv library. libuv is a multi-platform C library that provides support for asynchronous I/O-based operations such as file systems, networking, and concurrency.
     ![thread pool](../images/node/thread_pool.png)

-33. What is WASI and why is it being introduced?
+33. What is WebAssembly System Interface (WASI) and why is it being introduced?
     + Web assembly provides an implementation of WebAssembly System Interface specification through WASI API in node.js implemented using WASI class.
 The introduction of WASI was done by keeping in mind its possible to use the underlying operating system via a collection of POSIX-like functions thus further enabling the application to use resources more efficiently and features that require system-level access.

 34. How are worker threads different from clusters?